GotCms/GotCms/README.md

 ## Installation
 $ git clone https://github.com/PierreRambaud/GotCms.git

+Make sure read and write access are available for:
+- config/autoload
+- public/frontend

 If you want to use VirtualHost, copy .htaccess content otherwise check if "AllowOverride" is set to "All".

 ##Required